shorepine/alles/README.md

 L = modulation source oscillator.
 0-63.
 Which oscillator is used as an modulation/LFO source for this oscillator.
 Source oscillator will be silent. l = velocity (amplitude), float 0-1+, >0 to trigger note on, 0 to trigger note off.
-n = midinote, uint, 0-127 (this will also set f). default 0 p = patch, uint, 0-999, choose a preloaded PCM sample or DX7 patch number for FM waveforms.
+n = midinote, uint, 0-127 (this will also set f). default 0 o = algorithm, choose which algorithm for the algorithm oscillator, uint, 0-16 O = algorithn source oscillators, choose which oscillators make up the algorithm oscillator, like "0,1,2,3" for algorithm 0 p = patch, uint, 0-999, choose a preloaded PCM sample or DX7 patch number for FM waveforms.
 See patches.h, pcm.h. default 0 P = phase, float 0-1. where in the oscillator's cycle to start sampling from (also works on the PCM buffer). default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.